builtin

 and random

-prefix token in qualified identifiers, instead of the real package names
+as the prefix token in qualified identifiers, instead of the real package names fmt

 and rand